 But do you believe in Jesus?
 Do you really and sincerely believe in Jesus?
+Give me a break.
+Where do you see all those adjectives in the New Testament?
 I'm not even going to get into the question of whether you believe in Jesus enough because there is no "enough."
 Any faith in Jesus at all saves.
+And you're no more justified how well you believe than by how well you do anything else.

 But the fact remains that if we do what OCD tells us to do- to look inside ourselves to discover whether or not we believe- we will never find assurance there.
 The strongest faith is mixed with doubt.
 That's why Jesus gave us an external, objective, verifiable historical fact to look to instead.